-Servers SHOULD respond to the client requests according to the following procedure:
+Servers SHOULD respond to the client requests according to the following procedure: (See Note 1 below for 401-INIT message with marks)

-- When the server receives a normal request: - If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the resource is protected by the Mutual Authentication, send a 401-INIT response. - If the resource is protected by the optional Mutual Authentication, send a 200-Optional-INIT response. - When the server receives a req-KEX-C1 request: - If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the authentication realm specified in the req-KEX-C1 request is not the expected one, send either a 401-INIT or a 200-Optional-INIT response. - If the server cannot validate the parameter kc1, send a 401-INIT response. - O If the received user name is either invalid, unknown or unacceptable, create a new session, mark it a "fake" session, compute a random value as K{s1}, and send a fake 401-KEX-S1 response.
-(Note: the server SHOULD NOT send a 401-INIT response in this case, because it will leak the information to the client that the specified user will not be accepted.
-Instead, postpone it to the response for the next req-VFY-C request.) - \circ Otherwise, create a new session, compute K{s1} and send a 401-KEX-S1 response.
+- When the server receives a normal request: - If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the resource is protected by the Mutual Authentication, send a 401-INIT response. - When the server receives a req-KEX-C1 request: - If the requested resource is not protected by the Mutual Authentication, send a normal response. - If the authentication realm specified in the req-KEX-C1 request is not the expected one, send a 401-INIT response. - If the server cannot validate the parameter kc1, send a 401-INIT () response. - \circ If the received user name is either invalid, unknown or unacceptable, create a new session, mark it a "fake" session, compute a random value as K{s1} , and send a fake 401-KEX-S1 response.
+(Note 2) - \circ Otherwise, create a new session, compute K{s1} and send a 401-KEX-S1 response.